-- a UK quoted securities are valued at bid market prices at close of business on the last working day of the financial year. - b Overseas securities are valued at bid market prices from the relevant overseas stock exchanges converted at closing rates of exchange on the last day of the financial year. - c Unlisted investments, which comprise the fund manager's unit trusts and open ended investment companies, are valued at bid market prices on the last working day of the financial year as supplied by the fund manager.
+- 3.3.1 UK quoted securities are valued at bid market prices at close of business on the last working day of the financial year. - 3.3.2 Overseas securities are valued at bid market prices from the relevant overseas stock exchanges converted at closing rates of exchange on the last day of the financial year. - 3.3.3 Pooled investments, which comprise the fund manager's unit trusts and open ended investment companies, are valued at bid market prices on the last working day of the financial year as supplied by the fund manager.

-Since Investments are all held at market value disclosure in the accounts is at fair value.
+Since Investments are all held at market value, disclosure in the accounts is at fair value through profit and loss.
 Fair values are derived from unadjusted quoted prices in active markets.